-All students are required to enroll in Biochemistry and Molecular Biology Journal Club (BIOC 785) each semester that they are in residence.
+All students are required to enroll in Biochemistry and Molecular Medicine Journal Club (BIOC 785) each semester of years 1-4.
 This course involves the presentation and discussion of current research papers.
 It is also a time for students to become acquainted with the variety of methods used in scientific research.
-The journal club is facilitated by the Biochemistry and Molecular Biology Faculty.
+The journal club is facilitated by the Biochemistry and Molecular Medicine Faculty.
 Students may participate in other journal clubs at the discretion of their advisor.